 A major feature I like about EQ Bank’s savings account is its versatility.
-Although they do not offer a chequing account, you can use their savings accounts in a lot of similar ways, including to pay bills, transfer money between accounts at different banks, set up recurring or pre-authorized transfers and bill payments, deposit cheques, etc.
+Although they do not offer a chequing account, you can use their savings accounts in a lot of similar ways.

-While EQ Bank does not currently offer a TFSA savings account, they now offer joint savings accounts you can co-own with a spouse or friend.
+EQ Bank also offers a joint savings accounts you can co-own with a spouse or friend.

 2. EQ Bank Tax-Free Savings Account

 EQ Bank’s TFSA account offers one of the best interest rates on TFSA’s in Canada.
 Interest earned on your account is tax-free for life and you can make withdrawals at anytime without penalties.

 For 2020, the TFSA contribution limit is $6,000, and the annual TFSA limit stays at $6,000 in 2021.

 - Easy online sign-up

 - It supports recurring automatic contributions

 If you have been eligible to contribute to a TFSA since it was launched in 2009, your total contribution room in 2021 is $75,500.